sl5net/oad-visual-test-automation/README.md

 *   **Automated Visual Testing:** Streamlines the process of testing visual changes in 0 A.D. by automating game launch, GUI navigation, and exit.
 *   **Image Recognition-Based GUI Interaction:** Uses `PyAutoGUI` to locate and interact with GUI elements, making the script adaptable to UI variations.
-*   **Configurable Image Locations:** GUI element locations are stored in `image_locations.json`, allowing easy adjustments for different screen resolutions and UI settings.
+*   **Optimized Image Search:**  Stores the last known locations of GUI elements in `image_locations.json` to speed up image recognition by searching near those locations first.
 *   **Audio Feedback (Optional):** Provides audio cues (using `espeak-ng`) to indicate script progress.
 *   **Robust Process Termination:** Includes multiple methods to ensure clean termination of the 0 A.D. process.